gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 #### Beware of inference after selecting predictors
 The procedures recommended for selecting predictors are helpful when the model is used for forecasting; they are not helpful if you wish to study the effect of any predictor on the forecast variable.
+## Forecasting with regression
+#### Ex-ante versus ex-post forecasts
+When using regression model for time series data, we need to distinguish between the diffrent types of forecasts that can be produced, depending on what is assumed to be known when the forecasts are computed.

+*Ex-ante forecasts* are those that are made using only the information that is available in advance.
+For example, ex-ante forecasts for the percentage change in
+US consumption for quarters following the end of the sample, should only use information that was available up to and including 2016 Q3.
+These are genuine forecasts, made in advance using whatever information is available at the time.

+*Ex-post forecasts* are those that are made using later information on the predictors.
+For example, ex-post forecasts of consumption may use the actual observations of the predictors, once these have been observed.
+These are not genuine forecasts, but are useful for studying the behavior of forecasting models.